garamond13/2D-Image-Resampling/README.md

 ## Usage
 If you place this shader in the same folder as your `mpv.conf`, you can use it with `glsl-shaders-append="~~/2DImageResampling.glsl"`.
-The shader is controlled under `user configurable` section by changing macro values and by directly implementing filter kernel.
+The shader is controlled under `user configurable` section by changing macro values and by directly implementing filter kernel. \
+Requires `vo=gpu-next`.

 ## Notes
 - the shader is not optimised for speed